AhmetCanArslan/ExcelTableTools/README.md

 # Excel Table Tools

-A simple GUI application built with Python and Tkinter to perform common data cleaning and manipulation operations on Excel files and other tabular data formats.
+A simple GUI application built with Python and Tkinter to perform common data cleaning and manipulation operations on Excel files, CSV files, and other tabular data formats.

 ## Screenshots